-In Winter, Zao Onsen also becomes the grounds for Zao Ski Resort, one of the premiere snow destinations in Japan during winter.
-It attracts thousands of snow bunnies on a yearly basis, and with the lure of steaming hot onsen pools only minutes from the base of the ski fields, you can only imagine that it’s a match made in heaven – most people can’t resist!
+In Winter, Zao Onsen becomes the grounds of Zao Ski Resort, one of Japan’s premiere snow sports destinations.
+It attracts thousands of snow bunnies on a yearly basis.
+With the lure of steaming hot onsen pools only minutes from the slopes, as you can only imagine, it’s a heavenly match most people can’t resist!

 How to Get to Zao Onsen